ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 You may not be or feel able to provide all of this information, but please try - the more information you can provide (while your memory is fresh) will help to reproduce and fix the problem.
 If you can access logs that may contain useful information, please link to them or attach them to the ticket.
 If there are any error messages, please provide them in your bug report.

+A useful guide to how to report bugs effectively can be found here: https://www.chiark.greenend.org.uk/~sgtatham/bugs.html.

 Team-level bugs (not affecting wider system or other teams) should be reported in the relevant agile team’s JIRA project, using the issue type “bug”.
 The same guidelines for reporting may be used, but of course please tailor to the needs of your team.

 Do I need to report a bug that I fixed as soon as I saw it?
 The SKA Project encourages bug fixing “on-the-fly”, i.e. without the need to enter a bug report JIRA ticket.
 However, “on-the-fly” means that any discovered bug should be fixed in the same sprint.
 If the bug will take longer to fix, or there is no time now then it should be reported.
 It should also be reported if it affects more than one team, so that all the teams know about it.